-Debt issuance costs and the debt discount are recorded net of notes payable in the condensed consolidated balance sheets.
+Debt issuance costs and the debt discount are recorded net of notes payable and capital lease obligations in the condensed consolidated balance sheets.
 Amortization expense of debt issuance costs and the debt discount is calculated using the effective interest method over the term of the debt and is recorded in interest expense in the accompanying condensed consolidated statements of operations.